When you go to a job interview, be yourself. Plan what you may be asked and what you will say. Only talk about

 Show your skills and experience

 You will need to give examples that prove you have the relevant skills and experience.
 These include things you’ve learned outside of work.

 Have an example for each required skill on the job description.
-Include the:
+You can use the STAR method which stands for:

 The time and place when you did something or faced a challenge.
 This can be from when you were working, volunteering or another relevant event.
 Be specific.
 This could be something like a group project.

-What you were responsible for in that situation.
-Did you manage the group project or were you working with a colleague?
+Say what you were responsible for in that situation.
+For example, perhaps you manage the group project yourself or worked with a colleague or team.

 Talk about what you did.
 What you were responsible for and how you dealt with the challenge.
 Focus on what you did, not what your team boss or colleague did.

 Talk about what you achieved and learned.